 All of the ideas for the “smarter plants” came from the research work conducted in Dinghra’s … » More …

 Washington State University professor Dr. Jinwen Zhang and his research team have developed an absorbent gel made of biodegradable material that has several distinct advantages and uses over similar products currently made of petroleum derived materials.
 The gel is biodegradable, made from soy proteins, and can absorb more than 250 times its weight in water.
 It is very similar in texture to material now used in disposable diapers.
 However, it does not carry the petroleum product environmental contamination concerns.
-Currently available biologically derived gels in foods and medical products are more expensive and less durable than … » More …
+Currently available biologically derived gels in foods and medical products are more expensive and less durable … » More …